Student Involvement Timeline

 - Recording Hours

-To receive credit for the hours that students are working at their site, they must report hours to the service-learning program (or in some cases to their faculty member).
+To receive credit for the hours that students are working at their site, they must report hours to their professor.
 This is typically done through posts in canvas and students should check with their academic coordinator to determine the exact process for their course.
 Please note that most sites will also ask students to track their hours with the site.
 These hours are used to verify the hour's students report to service-learning and should be done separately per the instructions of the community partner.

 Reflection is an essential component of the service-learning experience and helps to ensure that connections between classroom and community work are being made.
 We encourage you to check with you faculty member or service-learning coordinator to learn more about how reflection will be implemented in your course.